 This year, the ASA Hill Country Ride for AIDS (HCRA) team (the Wheeler Dealers) is led by our Food and Nutrition Services Manager, Julie Falchuk.
-For Julie and her wife KJ, the HCRA is a chance to join together with the community while supporting HIV services in Central Texas.
+For Julie, the HCRA is a chance to join together with the community while supporting HIV services in Central Texas.
 As team captain this year, Julie has taken on an even bigger challenge: “It’s truly about motivating your teammates and cheering them on at every step of the way.
 Fundraising and training can be challenging, but knowing that there’s a team behind you certainly helps out.”

 While her leadership this year makes her seem like a seasoned veteran, the 2014 HCRA was actually Julie’s first time participating in a ride.
 “My experience last year was inspiring, motivating, and certainly challenging!
 I was incredibly inspired by the number of people that came out to support the ride and the cause.
 It was overwhelming to see that so many folks were riding, volunteering, and cheering all for the same cause.”
-This community spirit also motivated KJ (who volunteered last year) to join Julie in the ride this year.
+This community spirit also motivated others to join Julie in the ride this year.

 Julie knows the HCRA plays an important role in bringing the community together “in a way that’s unique, rewarding, challenging, and inspiring.”
 For instance, regular training rides before the big event help riders get into shape, but serve another purpose as well: “It is motivating to meet other folks who are in it for the same cause, who are looking to connect with people with the same passions and to build camaraderie before the actual ride.”